Simply-Comply/u-certify/docs/technical/architecture-vision.md

 ## Executive Summary

 UCertify is designed as a cloud-native, multi-tenant SaaS platform for Conformity Assessment Bodies (CABs).
-The architecture employs a **Service Bus-Enabled Modular Monolith** pattern that combines the development velocity of a monolithic architecture with the flexibility to evolve into microservices as scaling demands require.
+The architecture employs a **Modular Monolith** pattern that combines the development velocity of a monolithic architecture with the flexibility to evolve into microservices as scaling demands require.
 The system leverages Domain-Driven Design (DDD), Clean Architecture principles, and eventual consistency patterns to ensure scalability, maintainability, and tenant isolation.

 ## Architecture Overview

 ### Core Architectural Patterns

-#### Service Bus-Enabled Modular Monolith
+#### Modular Monolith
 The platform is structured as a modular monolith where business capabilities are organized into well-defined modules with clear boundaries.
 All inter-module communication flows through a service bus abstraction (MassTransit with RabbitMQ), enabling seamless extraction of modules into microservices without code changes.

 #### Multi-Tenant Architecture